 Basic Rules of Social Etiquette Everyone Should Know

-Core Rules of Basic Social Etiquette
+Core Rules of Basic Etiquette

 - Don’t interrupt others while they are speaking

-- Dress according to the occasion
+- Dress appropriately for the occasion

-- Respect boundaries and personal space
+- Respect personal space and boundaries

 - Avoid oversharing or dominating conversations

-Following these rules demonstrates emotional intelligence and social awareness—traits highly valued in both personal and professional circles.
+Following these rules demonstrates emotional intelligence and social awareness, traits highly valued in both personal and professional circles.

-American Social Etiquette vs. British Social Etiquette
+American vs. British Social Etiquette

 While etiquette is universal in many ways, cultural differences shape its expression.
 Here’s how American social etiquette and British social etiquette often compare:

-| Aspect | American Social Etiquette | British Social Etiquette |
+| Aspect | American Etiquette | British Etiquette |

 |---|---|---|